gitJucy/pinkalooEx/README.md

 ## the backend

 the backend for this excercise is a golang app.
 The resources for launching the backend are located in pinkaloo_backend/src/github.com/gitJucy/appServer.
 Build at your GOPATH and run the executable 'appserver'.
 This will open the service at port 8080.
 There is a Postman collection JSON at the root of this project that will allow you access the endpoints in this golang service.
-The Golang servicve persists app metadata, validates metadata when adding, and allows simple keyword searches.
+The Golang service persists app metadata, validates metadata when adding, and allows simple keyword searches.
 Be sure to add App data in Postman before using the frontend.

 ## the frontend